 Snowflake leverages established best practices for security controls as part of our security program.
 Snowflake works with AICPA-certified, third-party auditors to maintain security compliance and attestations including SOC 2, Type II.

-Snowflake is also HIPAA compliant, with the processes and controls in place required by the U.S. Health Insurance Portability and Accountability Act (HIPAA).
+Snowflake is also PCI DSS certified and HIPAA compliant, with the processes and controls in place required by the U.S. Health Insurance Portability and Accountability Act (HIPAA).